rafsanRubaiyat/Prediction-performance-of-ML-methods-on-MNIST-data/README.md

+## Please read the ML_classification_methods_performance_report.pdf for the algorithms, cross validation scores and more details.

 The MNIST dataset is a benchmark in the field of statistics, machine learning and computer vision, consisting of 70,000 grayscale images of handwritten digits, each of size 28x28 pixels, with each image labeled from 0 to 9.
 For our exercises, we have 10,000 images’ data as the